P-p-H-d/mlib/README.md

 * INC\_ALLOC(size\_t s) -> size\_t: Define the growing policy of an array (or equivalent structure).
 It returns a new allocation size based on the old allocation size ('s').
 Default policy is to get the maximum between '2*s' and 16.
 NOTE: It doesn't check for overflow: if the returned value is lower than the old one, the user shall raise an overflow error.
 * INIT\_MOVE(objd, objc): Initialize 'objd' to the same state than 'objc' by stealing as much resources as possible from 'objc', and then clear 'objc' (constructor of objd + destructor of objc).
 It is semantically equivalent to calling INIT\_SET(objd,objc) then CLEAR(objc) but is usually way faster.
 By default, all objects are assumed to be **trivially movable** (i.e. using memcpy to move an object is safe).
 Most C objects (even complex structure) are trivially movable.
 A notable exception are intrusive objects.
 If an object is not trivially movable, it shall provide an INIT\_MOVE method or disable the INIT\_MOVE method entirely (NOTE: Some containers always assume that the objects are trivially movable).
 An INIT\_MOVE operator shall not fail.
 Moved objects shall use the same memory allocator.
 * MOVE(objd, objc): Set 'objd' to the same state than 'objc' by stealing as resources as possible from 'objc' and then clear 'objc' (destructor of 'objc').
 It is equivalent to calling SET(objd,objc) then CLEAR(objc) or CLEAR(objd) and then INIT\_MOVE(objd, objc).
 TBC if this operator is really needed as calling CLEAR then INIT\_MOVE is what do all known implementation, and is efficient.
 A MOVE operator shall not fail.
 Moved objects shall use the same memory allocator.
 * INIT\_WITH(obj, ...): Initialize the object 'obj' with the given variable set of arguments (constructor).
 Arguments can be of different types.
-It is up to the method of the objet to decide how to initialize the object based on this initialization array.
+It is up to the method of the object to decide how to initialize the object based on this initialization array.
 This operator is used in the M\_LET macro to initialize objects with their given values.
 * SWAP(objd, objc): Swap the states of the object 'objc' and the object 'objd'.
 The objects shall use the same allocator.
 * RESET(obj): Reset the object to its init state (Emptying the object if it is an object).
 * EMPTY\_P(obj) --> bool: Test if the container object is empty (true) or not.